desfarik/desfarik.github.io/README.md

 # Test dialog

-This is the [dialog](https://desfarik.github.io/) site hosted on GitHub Pages.
+This [dialog](https://desfarik.github.io/) site is hosted on GitHub Pages.